Want to create your Digital Advance Care Plan? click here to get started.

 While a Care Plan should be prepared taking your preferences into account (particularly if you are in aged care), it is not an Advance Care Plan.
 An Advance Care Plan can only be completed by you, and sets out your choices only.
 It does not include an assessment of your needs, which a Care Plan does.
 While an Advance Care Plan may be completed with support from health practitioners, it cannot be completed by them.

-You can use the TLC advance care planning platform to Touchstone Life Care platform to upload these forms, share them with others, create a QR code, and also upload them to My Health Record.
-You can alos use the TLC platform to share them with your care provider.
+You can use the TLC advance care planning platform to upload these forms, share them with others, create a QR code, and also upload them to My Health Record.
+You can use the TLC platform to share them with your care provider.

 Here are all of the state based forms:

-The questionnaire on Touchstone Life Care’s platform can be used to make an Advance Care Plan.
-This is not the same as a Statutory directive, which are different in every state, (and do not exist at all in NSW and Tasmania) These have a variety of names- some are called Health Care Directives, others a State Advance Care Directive or Personal Statement of Health.
+An advance care plan made with the aid of the Touchstone Life Care conversation prompter is an Advance Care Directive made at Common Law.
+This is not the same as a Statutory directive, which are different in every state, (and do not exist at all in NSW and Tasmania) These have a variety of names- some are called Health Care Directives, others a State Advance Care Directive.

 The unique automated sharing system of Touchstone’s platform grants additional validity to your plan because your trusted contacts can see, read and discuss the plan ahead of time, and provide evidence it was prepared without coercion, and that you had capacity at the time you made it.
 Or, if there is any doubt about your plan they can contact you or the other contacts listed to discuss their concerns about it.